entropy-jam/visit-widget-japan/README.md

-This is a simple currency converter that can toggle between USD dollars and JPY yen.
+This is a webpage with multiple informational widgets designed for those planning to visit Japan.

-This project was built using ExchangeRateAPI for the purpose of a trip to Japan next month.
+I built this project using ExchangeRateAPI and MyMemory API for the purpose of a trip to Japan next month.

 Check out my newsletter A Machine w/ Jace https://amachine.beehiiv.com/